Hacking Chinese

 Type: Resource collection

-Most high-quality listening content produced today is embedded in video of some kind.
+Most high-quality listening content produced today is embedded in videos of some kind.
 Sure, there are podcasts, audiobooks and other audio-only formats, but video is the medium of the century.

 There’s a virtually unlimited amount of content shared online for free just waiting for you, the only question is where to find things you really like.
 Let’s start with the major platforms so you know where to start.
 These sometimes work well for intermediate students as well, but as I haven’t curated specific content, I chose to put this in the advanced category.